mbrioski/Vagrant-Lamp-Stack/README.md

 At the end Your virtual machine environment is already working

-**See apache2 working in your browser at url http://localhost:8080**
+**See apache2 working on port 8080 in your browser at url http://localhost:8080 or at http://myapp.dev:8080**

 ###Switch on your virtual machine
 After you have installed the first time this package, you can use all vagrant command to use your LAMP virtual machine